 No compulsory excess applies to contraceptives and the dispensing thereof as referred to in appendix 2 of the Health Insurance Regulations.
-Nor does compulsory excess exist for a medication assessment, as included in and under the conditions of the overview 'Designated care not subject to excess'.
+Nor does compulsory excess exist for a medication assessment, as included in and under the conditions of the overview Designated care not subject to excess.
 The up-to-date overview can be viewed and downloaded at www.hollandzorg.com/excess.

-No compulsory or voluntary excess applies to preferred medicines allocated by us as included in and under the conditions of the overview 'Designated care not subject to excess'.
-The costs of dispensing, the counselling consultation for a preference medicine and inhaler instruction do fall under the compulsory excess.
+No compulsory excess applies to preferred medicines allocated by us as included in and under the conditions of the overview Designated care not subject to excess.
+The delivery costs, the counselling consultation for a preference medicine and inhaler instructions do fall under the compulsory excess.

 Do you wish to use the care from a care provider with whom we have not concluded a contract?
 In that case, the reimbursement may be less than the amount charged by your care provider.
 The maximum reimbursements can be found on the rates lists for non-contracted care on our website.
-Contracted care providers are listed at www.hollandzorg.com/careprovider.
+Contracted care providers are listed at hollandzorg.z-zoeker.nl.